The foundation seeks to achieve its objective:

 - As a small seal foundation we don’t have any overhead, no possessions and no personnel costs.

-This year was also the time to look for new cooperation partners:
+Last 2-3 years we also took time to look for new partners:

 - Hotel Hope Ministeries in Melville (Johannesburg)